CommitteeOfZero/committeeofzero.github.io/_posts/2020-08-25-chaoshead-noah-progress-update-1.markdown

 So, we’ve re-thought our translation methods, and we’re happy to announce our new translation system, as well as the new team that comes with it!

-On top of lead TL Rain, we have new members WizardNoah, fl4t\_is\_justice, Enovoran, and ChrisGLink, as well as returning translator Rigs!
+On top of lead TL Rain, we have new members WizardNoah, fl4t\_is\_justice, Enorovan, and ChrisGLink, as well as returning translator Rigs!
 (Yep, he’s back on the team.)
 With editing/proofreading help from barrafas and Jake, these make up our new translation team.

 ### That sounds like a mess.
 How will you manage all those translators?